department-of-veterans-affairs/va.gov-cms/READMES/project-conventions.md

 ## Tickets

 * The title should be clear and descriptive.
-Keep in mind that this ticket may contain useful information for years, so make it easy to search for and find.
+Keep in mind that this ticket may contain useful information for years, so make it searchable.
 * The description should contain as much detail as possible.
 It is great to link to a Slack thread, but it is better to summarize the salient points of the thread, copy and paste comments, *et cetera*, to make the ticket the source of truth.
 * Acceptance Criteria
   * Must be **SMART**: